 The 2023 Lieutenant Governor’s BC Journalism Fellow

-The 2023 recipient of the Lieutenant Governor’s BC Journalism Fellowship is Kim Bolan, an experienced and award-winning journalist who has covered gangs in British Columbia for the past 25 years.
-Bolan has been awarded funds to produce a series of articles on the increasing international tentacles of BC gangs and organized crime groups.
-Building on her years of experience covering gangs at home, Bolan will travel to some of the places these organized crime groups have expanded, and she will examine the effectiveness of Canada’s efforts to tackle organized crime.
+The 2023 Lieutenant Governor’s BC Journalism Fellow was Kim Bolan, an award-winning journalist who has covered gangs in British Columbia for the past 25 years.
+Bolan was awarded funds to produce a series of articles on the increasing international tentacles of BC gangs and organized crime groups.

-The first recipient of the 2022 Lieutenant Governor’s BC Journalism Fellowship was Francesca Fionda, an experienced and award-winning investigative and data journalist, journalism instructor and adjunct professor.
+The first recipient of the 2022 Lieutenant Governor’s BC Journalism Fellowship was Francesca Fionda, an experienced investigative and data journalist, journalism instructor and adjunct professor.

 Her work Bracing for Disasters, a multi-part series published in The Tyee starting on April 3, 2023, explored the gaps in support for evacuees of climate disasters in British Columbia.
-Read Bracing for Disasters and learn more about her process here.
+Fionda’s series can be read in The Tyee: Bracing for Disasters (part 1).

 The Fellowship